Nine News: Nine News Local (2017–2021)

 Under the 2016 agreement between Nine Network and Southern Cross Austereo, local news services were gradually introduced in 2017 to Southern Cross's regional Nine stations in Queensland, the Australian Capital Territory, southern New South Wales, and Victoria.

 In August 2016, Queensland news director Mike Dalton was appointed as the head of the new "Nine News Regional" division, as announced by the director of Nine's news and current affairs division, Darren Wick.
 Until the launch of the bulletins, the coverage areas received short updates throughout the day, produced from Southern Cross's in-house newsroom in Canberra.

 The bulletins were produced and presented from Nine's studio facilities in Brisbane, Sydney, and Melbourne.
 At launch, they were based on the format of Nine-owned NBN News in northern New South Wales.
-They combined weekly international, national and state news, with pre-recorded opt-outs for local news, sport and weather for each individual market.
+They combined international, national and state news, with pre-recorded opt-outs for local news, sport and weather for each individual market.
 On weekends, these regions received a simulcast of their respective metropolitan-based bulletins.

 On 17 March 2020, production on the composite bulletins was suspended, due to the COVID-19 pandemic, with reporters deployed to the metropolitan bulletins in Sydney, Melbourne, and Brisbane.
 On 29 July 2020, it was announced that the bulletins would return on 10 August, but now as half-hour statewide regional news.
 This new format was broadcast weekdays at 5:30 pm as Nine News Local, leading into the metro-based bulletins at 6:00 pm.
 It was also announced that Natassia Soper would replace Vanessa O'Hanlon as presenter of the southern New South Wales and ACT bulletin, with Jo Hall and Samantha Heathwood returning to their respective regional bulletins.

 Former affiliate WIN Television carried Nine programming from 1 July 2021, effectively replacing Nine Local News.
 The regional bulletins of Nine News Local in Queensland, southern NSW and Victoria aired for the final time on Wednesday 30 June 2021.

 Southern New South Wales and ACT

 The Southern New South Wales and ACT bulletin was presented by Natassia Soper from the TCN studios in North Sydney, with Gavin Morris presenting weather from the Mosbri Crescent studios in Newcastle (it had originally been presented from TCN's studios in Willoughby until the relocation in November 2020 to North Sydney.)
 The bulletin was also broadcast to regional viewers on CTC.

 Fill-in presenters for the bulletin included Davina Smith, Jane Goldsmith (news/sport), and Hannah McEwan (weather).

 The southern New South Wales and ACT bulletins were launched weekly throughout February 2017, starting with Canberra and ACT in the first week, followed by Wollongong and the Illawarra in the second week, then a Central West bulletin for Orange, Bathurst and Dubbo in the third week, and finally Wagga Wagga and the Riverina in the fourth week.

-The southern New South Wales and ACT composite bulletins were presented by Vanessa O’Hanlon (news), Mike Lorigan (sport), and Gavin Morris (weather) at the Mosbri Crescent studios in Newcastle.